Rabbit and Pocket Pet Education

 Be sure to ask an adoption fee of $20-30, more if your rabbit if altered.
 Free rabbits look good to people needing snake or people food or those wanting a rabbit on impulse.
 People who would take your rabbit for free, will often walk away if the rabbit isn't free.

 Being desperate to find your rabbit a good home makes you vulnerable to people who would lie to you so check out their stories.
 Have them sign an adoption contract, check that their driver's license name/address matches what they filled out on the contract.
-We'll be more than happy to help and we have copies of a generic adoption contact that you can have them sign!
-Please write in on comments section of the re-homing information form that you need help with a contract or advice on the correct adoption fee to ask.
+We'll be more than happy to help and we have copies of a generic adoption contact that you can have them sign if you would like us to help you.

 It is possible to place your rabbit on your own, but you need to be patient and willing to do the work to find a good home.
 In the end, you will have to make the decision who to place this rabbit with.